-Having goals can help strengthen your personality because they give direction and purpose to life as well as motivation when things get tough in life like going through a divorce or job loss (or even just getting sick).
+Having goals can help strengthen your personality because they give direction and purpose to your life and provide motivation when things get tough in life like going through a divorce or job loss (or even just getting sick).

 2. Practice Positive Thinking

 It is important to think positively even in the toughest times.
-Positive thinking will help you get through difficult situations, and it will improve your overall attitude toward life.
-You should always remember that there are no negatives in life; there are only two types of people: the ones who make things happen and those who allow things to happen to them.
+Positive thinking will help you get through difficult situations and will improve your overall attitude toward life.
+You should always remember that there are no negatives in life; there are only two types of people: those who make things happen and those who allow things to happen to them.

 3. Try New Things